 Responsible Computer Science Challenge

 The Challenge is open to both individual professors or collaborative, cross-disciplinary teams consisting of professors, graduate students, and teaching assistants at U.S. colleges and universities.
-We’re seeking educators who are passionate about teaching undergraduate students not only computer science, but how in can be deployed in a responsible, positive way.
+We’re seeking educators who are passionate about teaching undergraduate students not only computer science, but how it can be deployed in a responsible, positive way.
 In all cases, the project team must include a PI who is eligible to receive grants within a Computer Science department or program.
 We define this as (1) part of a CS department or (2) part of a department that awards CS degrees.

 There is no limit on the size of an entrant and cross-organizational teams are allowed.
 However, award agreement and payment can be made to only one entity per proposal.

-Applicants will enter Challenge submissions that describe concepts for deeply integrating ethics into existing undergraduate computer science courses either through syllabi changes (i.e. including a reading or exercise on ethics in each class) or teaching methodology adjustments (i.e. pulling course TAs from ethics department).
+Applicants will enter Challenge submissions that describe concepts for deeply integrating ethics into existing undergraduate computer science courses either through syllabi changes (i.e. including a reading or exercise on ethics in each class) or teaching methodology adjustments (i.e. pulling course TAs from an ethics department).
 As its goal is deep and sustained integration of ethics in the undergraduate computer science curricula, the Challenge will not support the creation of new, standalone ethics classes or of single units or modules within a class.

 The Challenge seeks promising, creative approaches to integrating ethics and societal considerations into undergraduate computer science education.
 Interventions could include syllabi changes, teaching methodology adjustments, and/or field assignments, though this list is neither exhaustive nor prescriptive.
 Applicants should consider the concepts that will meet the Challenge criteria while serving the diverse needs of their unique student populations.